skyportal/skyportal/doc/dev.md

     - A brief summary of the changes, including any breaking changes
     - A list of the changes split in the relevant categories (e.g., new features, bug fixes, frontend, backend, etc.).
 For each change, include a list of the associated PR numbers, as well as the GitHub usernames of the contributors.
     - If applicable, a migration guide to help users and/or admins upgrade to the new version.

+## Developer instructions

+There are a few methods in `skyportal/utils/parse.py` that are used to help parse common types of input.
+- `get_int_list`: This method is used to parse a comma-separated string into a list of integers.
+It can also handle lists and will convert them to a list of integers.
+- `get_page_and_n_per_page`: This method is used to parse the page number and number of items per page used for pagination in multiple handlers.
+It takes the page number and number of items per page as input and returns them as integers.
+It also ensures that the number of items per page does not exceed a maximum value (default is 500).